 What is pushwelcome[.]com?

-Pushwelcome[.]com is a rogue website, sharing many similarities with nomadnews.club, thediseasetracker.com, biz-4u.com and countless of others.
-Visitors to these webpages are presented with dubious content and/or are redirected to other untrustworthy or malicious sites.
-Users rarely access pushwelcome[.]com and similar sites intentionally, most get redirected to them by intrusive ads or by PUAs (Potentially Unwanted Applications), already infiltrated into systems.
-PUAs are designed to cause redirects, run intrusive advertisement campaigns and collect browsing-related data.
+Users rarely access pushwelcome[.]com or similar sites intentionally - most are redirected to them by intrusive ads or Potentially Unwanted Applications (PUAs) already infiltrated into systems.
+PUAs cause redirects, run intrusive advertisement campaigns and collect browsing-related data.

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|